atomvm/exatomvm/README.md

 The `atomvm.esp32.flash` task is used to flash your application to a micro-controller and executed by the AtomVM virtual machine.

 > Note.
 Before running this task, you must flash the AtomVM virtual machine to the device.
-See the [AtomVM documentation](https://doc.atomvm.net) for information about how to flash the AtomVM image to a device.
+See the [Getting Started](https://www.atomvm.net/doc/master/getting-started-guide.html) section if the [AtomVM documentation](https://www.atomvm.net/doc/master/) for information about how to flash the AtomVM image to a device.

 The `atomvm` properties list in the Mix project file (`mix.exs`) may contain the following entries related to this task: